swhid/specification/Chapters/5_Core_identifiers.md

    entries.
 Because of alias branches, target identifiers are of arbitrary length and are length-encoded to avoid ambiguity.

-The intrinsic identifier of the snapshot is the SHA1 of the of the byte sequence obtained by juxtaposing
+The intrinsic identifier of the snapshot is the SHA1 of the byte sequence obtained by juxtaposing

  - the ASCII string `"snapshot"` (without quotes),
  - an ASCII space,